Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 \begin{Example} The category $\D(G)^{G, w} \simeq \LG\text{-mod}$, while $\D(G)^G \simeq \text{Vect}$.
 We also note that the category $\D(G)$ obtains two commuting $G$-actions (one from the left action of $G$ on itself and one from the right).
 Therefore, we may define the category $\D(G)^{G \times G, w}$, and this category identifies with the \textit{Harish-Chandra category} $HC_G$ the category of $U\LG$-bimodules with an integrable diagonal action.
 Note we also see from this example a natural way to interpret the $G$-action on $\LG\text{-mod}$. \end{Example}

 \begin{Example} The category $\LG\text{-mod}$ acquires a $G$-action, and so, in particular, the category $\LG\text{-mod}^N$ acquires a $T \cong B/N$ action.
 We can identify the category $\LG\text{-mod}^{N, (T,w)}$ with the \textit{universal category} $\mathcal{O}$, see \cite{KalSaf}.
-We will review other connections to the BGG category $\mathcal{O}$ in \cref{Computations in BGG Category O Section}.
-In particular, we will see that the left adjoint to the functor $\AvNShiftedAndLifted$ at a fixed central character can be identified with an enhanced version of Soergel's functor $\mathbb{V}$.
-This admits one interpretation of the left adjoint of $\AvNShiftedAndLifted$ in the universal case--it is an analogue of Soergel's $\mathbb{V}$ which does not require a fixed character. \end{Example}
+We survey and study the connections to the BGG category $\mathcal{O}$ in much more detail in \cite{GannonNew}.
+In particular, we show there that the left adjoint to the functor $\AvNShiftedAndLifted$ at a fixed central character can be identified with an enhanced version of Soergel's functor $\mathbb{V}$.
+Thus, as explained in more detail in \cite[Section 1]{GannonNew}, this gives one interpretation of the left adjoint of $\AvNShiftedAndLifted$ in the universal case--it is an analogue of Soergel's $\mathbb{V}$ which does not require a fixed character. \end{Example}

 The following theorem then states that a category $\C$ with a $G$-action can be recovered from $\C^{N, (T,w)}$ with its natural symmetries.

 \begin{Theorem} \cite[Theorem 1.2]{BZGO} The monoidal categories $\D(G)$, $\D(N\backslash G/N)$, and $\D(N\backslash G/N)^{T \times T, w}$ are all Morita equivalent. \end{Theorem}